FactorySimPy/FactorySimPy/docs/basic_components.md

  **States**

  During its operation, a machine transitions between different states based on the status of its worker threads.
 Each worker thread moves through the following thread level states:
+   - `IDLE_STATE`: All the threads are idle.
    - `PROCESSING_STATE`: The thread is actively processing an item.
    - `BLOCKED_STATE`: The thread has finished processing but is waiting for an available output edge to transfer the item.

-The machine reports the following states based on the collective status of its threads.
-All the states are not mutually exclusive.
+The machine reports the following statistics for a machine based on the collective status of its threads.

-1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.
+1. total_time_setup (S): Time spent in the initialization or warming up phase before item processing starts.
 Denoted as (-1,-1) in state_rep.

-2. "IDLE_STATE": When the machine doesnot have any worker thread that is currently getting processed or is blocked.
+2. total_time_idle (I): Time duration for which the machine doesnot have any worker thread that is currently getting processed or is blocked.

-3. "ATLEAST_ONE_PROCESSING_STATE": Active state where items are being processed.
-State when atleast one thread is in processing state.
+3. total_time_atleast_one_processing (1P): Time duration for which the machine is actively processing items.
+There will be atleast one thread in processing state in the machine.

-4. "ALL_ACTIVE_BLOCKED_STATE": The state when all the worker_threads that are currently active are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
-Number of active threads can be equal to greater than work_capacity.
+4. total_time_all_blocked (AB): Time duration for which all the worker_threads that are currently active are in "BOCKED_STATE" as they are waiting for the out edge to be available to accept the processed item.
+The number of active threads can be equal to less than work_capacity.
-5. "ALL_ACTIVE_PROCESSING_STATE": The state when all the active threads are in processing state.
-Number of active threads can be equal to greater than work_capacity.
+5. total_time_all_active_processing (AP): Time duration for which all the active threads are in processing state.
+The number of active threads can be equal to less than work_capacity.

-6. "ATLEAST_ONE_BLOCKED_STATE": The state when atleast one of the worker_threads is in "BOCKED_STATE" as it is waiting for the out edge to be available to accept the processed item.
+6. total_time_atleast_one_blocked (1B): Time duration for which atleast one of the worker_threads is in "BOCKED_STATE" as it is waiting for the out edge to be available to accept the processed item.

-Some of the machine states are not mutually exclusive and may occur simultaneously.
+Some of the reported statistics are not mutually exclusive and may occur simultaneously.
 However, the following groupings of states are mutually exclusive and collectively exhaustive, meaning they cover all possible scenarios without overlap within each group:

-Group A: {SETUP_STATE, IDLE_STATE, ATLEAST_ONE_PROCESSING_STATE, ALL_ACTIVE_BLOCKED_STATE}
+Group A: {S+I+1P+AB} = total simulation time

-Group B: {SETUP_STATE, IDLE_STATE, ALL_ACTIVE_PROCESSING_STATE, ATLEAST_ONE_BLOCKED_STATE}
+Group B: {S+I+AP+1B} = total simulation time

-Each group individually spans 100% of the machine’s operational state space, but the states within a group are mutually exclusive with respect to each other
+Each group individually spans 100% of the simulation time.

 **Usage**